It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 There are a total of 17 Grandstands around the Singapore Grand Prix circuit.
 Which one is the best?
 Here are my opinions:

-• Turn 1 Grandstand (Zone 1) – This was my ticket for the 2023 race.
-I was very pleased with our choice!
+- Turn 1 Grandstand (Zone 1) – This was my pick for the 2023 grand prix.
+And I’m happy to report that I was very pleased with our choice!
 We were seated in A7 section Row 9, and couldn’t be happier with our seats.
-We couldn’t see the pit lane, but we could see the first 3 turns clearly.
+We couldn’t see the pit lane, but we could see the first 3 turns very clearly.
 Section A6 would be a great choice as well.

-• Stamford Grandstand (Zone 4) – A much less pricier option than the Zone 4 tickets, but still potentially action-packed.
-The Stamford Grandstand is located near Turn 7, and there has been some takeover action here in the past.
+- Stamford Grandstand (Zone 4) – A much less pricier option than the Zone 4 tickets, but still potentially action-packed.
+The Stamford Grandstand is located near Turn 7, and there has been some overtake action here in the past.
+If you know Singapore GP, you know overtakes are rare.
 It is also very close to Padang, so if you’re here for the musical act as well, then this is a great choice.

-Take a look at attractions near the F1 circuit area:
+Take a look at attractions near the F1 circuit area that can be easily accessed from the circuit:

 1. Gardens By The Bay